nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 To migrate to a different storage class, change `storage_class` under transition block to the desired class in the terraform code above.
 :::

-Once migration is complete, disable the lifecycle rule to prevent any new files from being automatically moved to deep archive.

 ### Implementation idea for migrating specific ORCA holdings to deep archive.

 S3 lifecycle rule will not work in this case.
 Migration should be a 2 step process- first retrieve the objects and then copy the objects to deep archive.

-- Retrieve all objects currently stored with Glacier Flexible Retrieval type using `Bulk Retrieval` which is the cheapest retrieval option.
+1. User inputs a list of granuleId/collectionId or a combination of both via Cumulus console or API call.
+2. This api should trigger a lambda function that queries the ORCA catalog and retrives the files via `Bulk Retrieval` and copies the objects to the glacier bucket as versioned object.
 Bulk retrievals are typically completed within 5–12 hours.
 The prices are lowest among all retrieval rates - $0.025 per 1,000 requests.
-There should be an optional terraform variable that user will input while deploying.
-The input should be a list of granuleId/collectionId- if true, it will run a lambda to restore and migrate those relevant files.
+3. Once files are restored in the bucket, the bucket event notification for `ObjectRestore:Completed` action will trigger another lambda function that will copy the restored object to deep archive storage.
+In addition, this lambda should also notify end user on the copy progress as well as update the catalog status table for storage class.
+Services like SQS/SNS could be useful to track the migration progress.
+Note that the current existing restore workflow trigger should be disabled during the whole migration process to prevent triggering the `request_files` lambda and then re-enabled it migration is complete.
+Another option here is to update existing recovery lambdas to perform the above tasks instead of creating new lambda.
+Additional research is needed to choose the right option.

 One option of bulk retrieval is to use python boto3 client for S3:

 ```python